Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Modeling

 \subsection{New \textsc{BayeSN} Model: W22}

-We employ the \textsc{BayeSN} SED model as it uniquely enables us to leverage the trio's optical-to-near-infrared light curve data to coherently estimate distance and dust parameters.
-The trio's data are spread across $BVRIJH$ and $grizy$ passbands, whereas previous iterations of \textsc{BayeSN} were trained either on $BVRIYJH$ or $griz$, but not both.
-Thus, we build a new and more robust version of the \textsc{BayeSN} model (hereafter `W22'), retrained simultaneously on optical-NIR $BgVrizYJH$ data, to apply to all our siblings.
-This model combines the training samples of previous versions of \textsc{BayeSN}, from \cite{Thorp21} and \cite{Mandel22}, hereafter \citetalias{Thorp21} and \citetalias{Mandel22}, respectively.
-This resulting training sample, that combines the Foundation DR1~\citep{Foley18:found, Jones19} and \cite{Avelino19} samples, comprises 236 SNe~Ia in host galaxies that are $\approx 70\%$ high-mass ($\log_{10}(\rm{M}_{*}/\rm{M}_{\odot}) > 10$).
-Population hyperparameters relevant for this work that are learned in W22 model training (where $\sigma_{\rm{pec}}=150\,\text{km\,s}^{-1}$ is assumed;~\citealp{Carrick15}), are the global dust law shape, $R_V$, and the total achromatic intrinsic scatter, $\sigma_0$.
-The values are $R_V=2.659$ and $\sigma_0=0.094$~mag.
-These numbers are the sample means of posterior samples from training the model.
+The trio's data are in $BVRI$ and $grizy$ passbands, whereas previous iterations of \textsc{BayeSN} were trained either on $BVRIYJH$ or $griz$, but not both.
+Therefore, we retrain a new and more robust \textsc{BayeSN} model (hereafter `W22') simultaneously on optical-NIR $BgVrizYJH$ (0.35--1.8$\mu$m) data.
+The training sample combines the Foundation DR1~\citep{Foley18:found, Jones19} and \cite{Avelino19} samples, so comprises 236 SNe~Ia in host galaxies that are $\approx 70\%$ high-mass ($\log_{10}(\rm{M}_{*}/\rm{M}_{\odot}) > 10$).
+This sample does not include the siblings trio analyzed in this work.
+Population hyperparameters learned in W22 model training include the global dust law shape, $R_V=2.659$, and the total intrinsic scatter, $\sigma_0=0.094$~mag.
 Appendix~\ref{AppendixNewModel} provides further details on this new model.